Cook Connect Session

 An online library of videos, handouts, and other resources created or reviewed by counselors which are accessible to students for self-help or to supplement therapy.

-Referral to relevant campus resources such as Hokie Wellness, Career and Professional Development, Services for Students with Disabilities, etc. following an assessment of student needs and goals.
+Referral to relevant on and off campus resources such as Hokie Wellness, Career and Professional Development, Services for Students with Disabilities, off campus providers, etc. following an assessment of student needs and goals.